For more information on Thermal Treatment - In Situ, please contact:Jim Cummings

 C. Lonie, J. Reed, G. Brown, and A. Evan.

 U.S. Air Force, Armstrong Laboratory Environics Directorate, Tyndall AFB, FL.
 AL/EQTR-1996-0040, 3 Vols, 1996.

 Radiofrequency soil decontamination is essentially a heat-assisted soil vapor extraction process.
-Two patented techniques were demonstrated Kelly AFB on a former sump contaminated with waste petroleum, lubricants, and solvents: in 1993, a technique developed by the ITT Research Institute using an array of electrodes placed in the soil, and in 1994, a technique developed by KAI Technologies, Inc., using a single applicator placed in a vertical borehole.
+Two patented techniques were demonstrated at Kelly AFB on a former sump contaminated with waste petroleum, lubricants, and solvents: in 1993, a technique developed by the ITT Research Institute using an array of electrodes placed in the soil, and in 1994, a technique developed by KAI Technologies, Inc., using a single applicator placed in a vertical borehole.

-Demonstration of Resistive Heating Treatment of DNAPL Source Zone Launch Complex 34 in Cape Canaveral Air Force Station, Florida.
+Demonstration of Resistive Heating Treatment of DNAPL Source Zone at Launch Complex 34 in Cape Canaveral Air Force Station, Florida.
 Final Innovative Technology Evaluation Report

 Gavaskar, A., et al.

 Report No: EPA 540-R-08-004, 133 pp + 241 pp of Appendices, Aug 2008

 Demonstration of Steam Injection as an Enhanced Source Removal Technology for Aquifer Restoration